Modeling the Transition between Localized and Extended Deposition in Flow Networks through Packings of Glass Beads: Supplementary Material

 where $\kappa_d $ is the deposition coefficient.
 If the channel shear stress is above this threshold, $\theta_d = 0$.
 If the particle deposits, its deposition number is changed from 0 to 1.
 At each time step, if the channel shear stress $\tau_j = \tau_w$ is higher than the threshold for erosion $\tau_e$, a deposited particle may erode with the probability

 where $\kappa_e$ is the erosion coefficient.
 The capacity of each edge is determined by the ratio of its diameter and the diameter of the particles.
 When $\tau_e = \tau_d = \tau$,

 and

-In summary, in the model, the deposition probability is highest at wall shear stress $\tau_w= 0$, and then monotonically decreases until $\tau_w = \tau$ and then the erosion probability monotonically increases for $\tau_w > \tau $ as shown in the sketch FIG \ref{fig:tausketch}.
-If the number of deposited particles in an edge grows larger than this capacity, the edge becomes blocked and temporary removed from the network, and the pressure values and hydrodynamics are recalculated for the network.
-If enough number of the deposited particles are eroded in an edge such that it is no longer blocked, the network hydrodynamics are again calculated with the edge reinserted in the network.
+In summary, in the model, the deposition probability is highest at zero wall shear stress, and monotonically decreases until $\tau_w = \tau$ and then the erosion probability monotonically increases for $\tau_w > \tau $ as shown in the sketch FIG \ref{fig:tausketch}.
+After deposition, if the number of deposited particles in an edge grows larger than its capacity, the edge becomes blocked and temporarily removed from the network, and the pressure values and hydrodynamics are recalculated for the network.
+If the deposited particles are eroded in an edge such that it is no longer blocked, the network hydrodynamics are again calculated with the edge reinserted in the network.
+Throughout the simulation, we regularly apply the Kirchhoff's laws and solve for local pressure and flow rate values as the network changes.